 All applications must, in the first instance, relate to the first attempt at an examination, unless mitigation has been previously approved.

 5.4 How are essays and exams graded?

 We follow the NUI grading Criteria when grading exams and coursework.
-The National University of Ireland Senate offers indicative descriptors.
-They can be assessed here https://www.ucc.ie/en/media/academic/sefs/documents/currentstudents/NUI_G rade_Descriptors.pdf
+The National University of Ireland Senate offers indicative descriptors, which you can see here.

 5.5 Plagiarism and academic misconduct